-(Pocket-lint) - Earlier this month, British inventor, Richard Browning set a new record for fastest flight in a body controlled jet engine powered suit.
+(Pocket-lint) - In 2017, British inventor, Richard Browning set a new record for fastest flight in a body controlled jet engine powered suit.
 Using an Iron Man-like jet suit he managed to achieve a speed of over 32 mph over the waters of Lagoona Park in Reading, UK.

 This effort set a new flight record which made it into the Guinness World Records and yet, it is just one in a long line of experiments by mankind into achieving perfect personal flight.
 This passion for jetpacks and suit powered flight started off in the world of Science Fiction but quickly became a dangerous, if enthralling reality.